-“Alimony” is a term for financial support one former spouse is ordered to pay the other for a certain period of time after divorcing.
-The spouse paying alimony is called the “supporting spouse” and the spouse receiving alimony is called the “dependent spouse”.
+“Alimony” is a term for financial support one former spouse is ordered to pay the other for a certain period of time after divorce.
+The spouse paying alimony is called the “supporting spouse,” and the spouse receiving alimony is called the “dependent spouse”.
 Typically, if one spouse earns income during the marriage and the other spouse does not, a court will consider the income-earning spouse as the “supporting spouse” and the other as the “dependent spouse”.

-In deciding whether to award alimony in a divorce, courts will consider all “relevant factors” and in North Carolina even a single incident of cheating (or, “marital misconduct” as it’s legally termed) can make or break your alimony award.
+In deciding whether to award alimony in a divorce, courts will consider all “relevant factors,” and in North Carolina, even a single incident of cheating (or, “marital misconduct” as it’s legally termed) can make or break your alimony award.
 If a court finds the supporting spouse had an extramarital sexual affair before the couple separated it must award alimony to the dependent spouse.
 But, if a court finds the dependent spouse had an extramarital sexual affair before the couple separated, the dependent spouse is denied alimony.

 Whatever side of the equation you find yourself on, the family law attorneys at Apple Payne Law in Kernersville are prepared to assist you in navigating your divorce and protecting your interests.
 If you aren’t sure what your next steps should be and just want to understand the process better, an Apple Payne Law family attorney is ready answer your questions – give us a call today to set up your consultation.